 Venazir Martinez is a Filipino visual anthropreneur, and a street muralist.
 She graduated cum laude with a Bachelor’s degree in Fine Arts from the University of the Philippines Baguio.
 She was awarded Best Thesis through her art and advocacy entitled Hila-bana.
 This street art hunt challenged the public's visual perception through cultural emblems to revitalize Filipino ancestral heritage.

-Project Hila-bana gained traction in 2018 in Baguio City, Philippines.
-The title was derived from the Filipino term hilbanahan, meaning temporary stitching.
+The initiative known as Project Hila-bana gained prominence in 2018 in Baguio City, Philippines.
+The project's name drew inspiration from the Filipino term "hilbanahan," signifying temporary stitching.
 The street art movement is unified by a red thread that serves as a visual guide for the public in search of our featured Filipino identities across the globe.

-She co-founded 23 Sampaguita Artist Collective, cultivating art education and cultural exchanges between artists to catalyze positive social change.
-She is the founder of Sining Eskinita, a multi-sensorial street art festival that activates dull alleys into creative platforms.
-Together with 23 Sampaguita, their vision is to guide artists from all disciplines to set the streets in the Philippines as instant institutional grounds for creative development.
+She is the visionary behind Sining Eskinita, a multi-sensory street art festival that transforms mundane alleyways into creative platforms.
+Teaming up with The Search Mindscape Foundation, The National Commission for Culture and the Arts, Davies Paints Philippines, and other private and non-profit organizations nationwide, her vision is to guide artists from all disciplines to set the streets in the Philippines as instant institutional grounds for creative development.

 "Cultural Identity is my Prominent Stroke"

-Venazir's intense fascination with discovering one's identity became her spiritual pursuit and purpose in life, prompting her to define the multiple meanings of being a "Filipino" by weaving the red string one wall at a time.
+Venazir's profound fascination with identity formation became her spiritual quest and life's purpose, compelling her to redefine the myriad meanings of "Filipino" by interweaving the red thread, one wall at a time.